SoccerNet/sn-gamestate/README.md

    - The `batch_size` (lower these values if you encounter memory issues)
    - You might want to change the model hyperparameters

-## How to download SoccerNet-gamestate
+## Manual downloading of SoccerNet-gamestate

-> [!WARNING]
+> [!NOTE]
-> The dataset will be available for download soon, the following script should raise an 'Unauthorized' error for now.
+> If you use the sn-gamestate baseline, the dataset will download automatically

-We provide an automatic download of the SoccerNet dataset when you first run tracklab.
+> on first use.
+No need to download it manually in that case.

-However if you want to download the dataset yourself, you can run the following snippet after installing the soccernet package (`pip install SoccerNet`) :
+If you want to download the dataset yourself, without using the baseline, you can run the following snippet after installing the soccernet package (`pip install SoccerNet`) :

 ```